twosigma/waiter/waiter/docs/service-references.md

   {:image {:name "twosigma/kitchen" :build "20191001"}
    :token {:sources [{"token" "foo" "version" "v1"}]}}
 ```
-The `retrieve-reference-type->stale-fn` must then provide an implementation for a function that
+The `retrieve-reference-type->stale-info-fn` must then provide an implementation for a function that
   can check staleness of `:image` reference types.
-E.g. if `retrieve-reference-type->stale-fn` returns:
+E.g. if `retrieve-reference-type->stale-info-fn` returns:
 ```
   {:image check-image-for-staleness-fn
    :token check-token-for-staleness-fn}